Freddie Mercury teeth story and modern cosmetic dentistry options

 Step 2 — Move what matters.

-Clear aligners / braces: Reduce overbite, relieve crowding, balance function.
+Clear aligners / braces: reduce overbite, relieve crowding, balance function.

 Step 3 — Shape the front line (optional).

-Veneers or bonding: Refine edges, proportions, and translucency once the bite is stable.
+Veneers or bonding: refine edges, proportions, and translucency once the bite is stable.

 Step 4 — If extra teeth exist.